danhans42/nxflash/README.md

 # NXFLASH

 NXFLASH is a utility for the Sony Playstation.
-It allows you to dump/flash the EEPROM of a cheat cartridge from CD/SIO (serial) as well as via parallel using xkiller (untested)
+It allows you to flash the EEPROM of a cheat cartridge from a CD or via SIO (serial) as well as via parallel using xkiller (untested).

+It uses a basic serial cable for communication, no handshaking required.
+The same as you would use for PSXSERIAL/HITSERIAL.
+If you are going to build one, I would recommend avoiding FTDI232 based adapters unless they are definitely genuine, as the counterfeit adapters are a bit flakey, If you are going to be buying from eBay/Aliexpress etc I would avoid FTDI and go for something CH340 or CP210x based.
+If you need to build a cable head over to PSXdev.net as there are plenty of threads on that.

+You can also use an offical Yaroze serial cable or a Sharklink Cable - but I wouldnt bother unless you already have them.

 ## Introduction